top of page

 Toward a National Language

 • In the decades that followed, as the national identity strengthened, the anthem was translated into Filipino.
-The version widely taught today was first officially adopted in 1956, then standardized and codified under law in 1998, preserving its language and meaning.
+The version widely taught today was first officially adopted in 1956, then standardized and codified under law in 1998 through Republic Act No. 8491 (the Flag and Heraldic Code of the Philippines).

 From March to Anthem